wachukxs/didomi-be/README.md

 | col 3 is      | some wordy text | $1600 |
 | col 2 is      | centered        |   $12 |
 | zebra stripes | are neat        |    $1 |

+###
+to cascade delete for events, when user is deleted all successful response must be json